Non Toxic Cleaning:

 Hypochlorous Acid To The Rescue!

 Why should you have to expose your home or workplace to chemicals that can make you sick?
 We knew there had to be a better way, and that’s why we created Force of Nature.
 Our little appliance uses electricity to convert tap water, plus a capsule of salt, water and vinegar, into an all-in-one multi-purpose cleaner, deodorizer and disinfectant.
 Our disinfecting ingredient is hypochlorous acid (HOCl), which is an EPA-registered disinfectant & sanitizer that kills 99.9% of germs, even Staph, MRSA, Norovirus, Influenza A, Salmonella, and Listeria when used as directed.
-Force of Nature is also on the federal EPA’s list N, the disinfectants approved for use against SARS-CoV-2.
+Force of Nature is also on the EPA’s list N, the disinfectants approved for use against SARS-CoV-2.
+And note that the EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
 Best of all, it has no harmful chemicals, fumes or residues, so you don’t need to rinse or wear any protective gear like gloves or masks.
-It’s also rated 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system, because it is free of all top allergens and gentle enough to be used around children and adults with asthma or allergies.
+It’s also rated 100% top allergen-free and best for sensitive skin by Mayo Clinic’s allergy rating system, because it is free of all top allergens and gentle enough to be used around children and adults with asthma or allergies.

 Learn more about Force of Nature, and grab your Starter Kit.